snirandjan/CISI/README.md

 ## How to cite
 If you use the CISI in your work, please cite the corresponding paper:

-Nirandjan, S., Koks, E.E., Ward, P.J., Aerts, J.C.J.H. (in progress).
-A spatially-explicit harmonized global dataset of critical infrastructure.
+Nirandjan, S., Koks, E.E., Ward, P.J., Aerts, J.C.J.H. (in press).
+A spatially-explicit harmonized global dataset of critical infrastructure. _Sci Data_

     @article{Nirandjan2022_CISI,